helm/charts/stable/airflow/README.md

 ### Database-Configs/External-Database

 While this chart comes with an embedded [stable/postgresql](https://github.com/helm/charts/tree/master/stable/postgresql), this is NOT SUITABLE for production.
-You should instead make use of an external `mysql` or `postgres` database, for example, a managed one provided by your cloud provider.
+You should make use of an external `mysql` or `postgres` database, for example, one that is managed by your cloud provider.

+__Postgres:__

-For example, an external Postgres containing an `airflow_cluster1` database:
+Values for an external Postgres database, with an existing `airflow_cluster1` database:
 ```yaml
 externalDatabase:
   type: postgres